WarlightProgramming/cslbot/COMMANDS.md

 If you want to weed out players that mostly play RT games.

+#### MAX LAST SEEN

-**MAX LAST SEEN**: Maximum number of days since the player was last online.
+Maximum number of days since the player was last online.

 *Sample Args*: "3", "5", "10"